 Earplugs, or pom-poms, or no-hear-ums, are an option for some horses that are sound sensitive.
 These little balls of fluff or foam act to reduce noise, so (in theory) your horse is not distracted by or spooked by sounds.

-As with most things horse, there’s a fair amount of debate about using earplugs.
+As with most things horse, there’s a fair amount of debate about using earplugs or puffs.

 - Some disciplines, like the hunters, routinely use earplugs in and out of the show ring.
 Other disciplines, like dressage, forbid the use of earplugs in the show ring.
 Most people who use them at home and at shows use them as a training supplement and safety prop.

 - If your horse is going to kill you because of sound sensitivity, you should use training aids, like earplugs, to work through issues while having a little safety net.
 Earplugs should not be a crutch, but an aid.
 Earplugs shouldn’t replace desensitization training or real training in general.